 Autumn 2018 Newsletter

 Lauren Poyer joined the faculty this fall.
 She is a PhD candidate in Scandinavian Studies at the University of Wisconsin-Madison.
 Lauren is teaching Norwegian and Scandinavian Mythology this quarter.
 To get to know her a little better graduate student Connie Amundson posed a few questions.
 Q: What drew you to studying your medieval nordic subjects of folklore and mythology?
 A: I came to medieval Scandinavia through the language, in one sense.
-I started learning Icelandic on a lark in… Read more
+I started learning Icelandic on… Read more

 The visiting lecturers in our department are passionate about language, and have devoted their careers to teaching it.
 This year we have a new Visiting Lecturer of Latvian so we thought asking some questions would be a good way to get to know Solvita Pošeiko.
 Q: How long have you been teaching Latvian?
 A: I have been teaching Latvian as a foreign language for five years.
 This includes courses of various levels (A1-C1) and lengths for exchange students at Rēzekne Academy of Technologies… Read more

 This Summer the Copenhagen Classroom study abroad program was revived.
 During August, 14 students and several UW faculty were exploring the topic of 'Migration and Diversity - Denmark in Europe Today’.
 Under the leadership of visiting lecturer of Danish Kristian Næsby and Professor Marianne Stecher the students met significant cultural personalities, academics, authors and film makers, and experts on built environments.
-The Copenhagen Classroom is taught onsite in Copenhagen, and explores to… Read more
+The Copenhagen Classroom is taught onsite in Copenhagen,… Read more

 Dr. Kimberly Earles will be leading the "Alumni Story Project" during winter 2019.
 The purpose of the project is to gather stories about Scandinavian Studies alums' lives, their incredible adventures and professional achievements.
 Today's students want to know, "What did you do with Scandinavian Studies?"
 "How did it help you?"
 Help us answer their questions!
 The department will use material from the alumni story project to recruit and retain new students.
-Kim says, "I am very excited about… Read more
+Kim says, "I am… Read more

 Share